-Figure 1: Photo of the L1500 reactor located at the Industrial Combustion And Gasification Research Facility [8].
+Figure 1: Photo of the L1500 reactor located at the Industrial Combustion And Gasification Research Facility [9].

-Several simulations using the entire furnace geometry at a resolution of 16 mm were carried out for the 0% swirl case.
+Several simulations using the entire furnace geometry at a resolution of 16~mm were carried out for the 0% swirl case.
 From these simulations, it was clear that after section 6, gas temperatures, velocities and chemical compositions were relatively constant.
-The computational geometry was shortened to 7 m and additional simulations were run.
-Simulation results from the 7 m simulation were compared with results from the 15.5 m simulation and the differences were minimal.
-Hence, for subsequent simulations, the computational geometry was shortened to 7 m.
-The impact of mesh resolution on simulation results was also tested by performing a simulation with 12 mm resolution.
+The computational geometry was shortened to 7~m and additional simulations were run.
+Differences between simulation results from the 7~m and 15.5~m simulations were minimal, so the computational geometry for the analysis that follows is 7~m.

+The impact of mesh resolution was also tested by performing a simulation with 12 mm resolution.
 While the differences in the wall temperature profiles for the 12 mm and 16 mm resolution cases were small, there were larger differences in gas temperatures near the burner.
 Therefore, a 12 mm resolution has selected for the VUQ analysis.

-The shortened geometry of the L1500 with a 12 mm resolution is presented in Figure 3; this geometry includes the cooling tubes and the step.
+The shortened geometry of the L1500 with a 12 mm resolution is presented in Figure 2; this geometry includes the cooling tubes and the 10 cm step up in the bottom of the furnace between sections 4 and 5.
 The surface area of the cooling tubes in the computational mesh was adjusted to match the actual surface of the tubes.
-With this new geometry, comparisons could be made with most of the experimental data, including narrow-angle radiometer measurements in sections 1, 2, and 3; wall temperatures in sections 1, 2, 3, 4 and 6; gas compositions in sections 4, 5, and 6; and total heat flux in sections 1, 2, and 3.
-Gas composition data from sections 7, 8, 9 and 10 could not be used, but, the gas composition was fairly constant through these sections.
+With this geometry, comparisons could be made with the narrow-angle radiometer measurements in sections 1, 2, and 3 and the wall temperature measurements in sections 1, 2, 3, 4 and 6.